 GEOGRAPHY OF SAFE SPACES

-This cross-disciplinary project critically analyzes the political and institutional context of Drug Consumption Rooms, and the architecural physicalization of such cultural safe spaces.
-In this way, the project approaches issues such as policy-making, identity and public opinion related to poverty, drug use, sex work, and homelessnes.
+Geography of safe spaces is a cross-disciplinary project with the goal of critically analyze the political and institutional context(s) of Drug Consumption Rooms and the strategies by which these conditions influence the architectural physicalization of such safe spaces.
+To do so, the project brings together policy-making and design in relationship to poverty, drug use, sex work, and homelessness.

 Cities structure binary spaces of inclusion and exclusion.
 This sustained by networks of political, social, commercial, and residential interests whereby power differentials, through which gender, class, and ethnicity are made present.
 Within these conditions, individuals are shaped by or are re-shaping the material and social aspects of public space.